-Withdrawal from the Certification Program
+Withdrawal, or Surrender, From the Certification Program

 The member must contact YCOA and provide a signed written notice of withdrawal when withdrawing from the program.
+A written notice of withdrawal is also called a "letter of surrender".

 Inspection

 YCOA will conduct an initial on-site inspection of each production unit, facility, and site that produces or handles organic products and that is included in an operation for which certification is requested.
 All operations will be inspected at least annually thereafter for certification verification.
 Members must grant YCOA inspectors access (during normal operating hours) to the premises used in producing, packing, storing, processing, and to any products marketed as organically grown.
 Upon request by inspectors, members must provide records, organic system plans, receipts, invoices, and input rates of application and materials associated with organic product production.
 Additional inspections may occur to verify noncompliance correction.